emutos/manual/usermanual/docs/index.md

 The floppy version of EmuTOS provides a floppy disk image with a hidden ``.SYS`` file in its root directory.

-This is slower than booting from [ROM](#rom) and uses main memory, so use it to try EmuTOS (or a new version of EmuTOS).
+Hard drive or floppy is slower than booting from [ROM](#rom) and uses main memory, so use it to try EmuTOS (or a new version of EmuTOS).

-Get the emutos-prg-\*.zip or emutos-floppy-\* zip file.
+Get the emutos-prg-\*.zip or emutos-floppy-\* archive.
 See the readme.txt file in the archive for more information.

 #### Read Only Memory ####